 An algebraic intermediate heart \(K\) then satisfies \(K>\zeroper\WY\) if and only if there is an atomic path \(\Chamb^+\!\rightsquigarrow\CC K\) which can be atomically extended to an infinite sequence of wall--crossings \(\Chamb^+\!\rightsquigarrow\CC K \rightsquigarrow \CC K_1 \rightsquigarrow \CC K_2\rightsquigarrow \cdot\cdot\cdot\) with generic limit in \(\sigma\).
 In this case \(\zeroper\XY\) is the infimum of the decreasing chain \(K>K_1>K_2>...\) in \(\tilt(H)\). \end{enumerate} \end{keytheorem}

-In \cref{sec:intersectionarrangementsandalgebraichearts,,sec:partialorderofalgebraictilts,sec:geomhearts} we establish the numerical story, enumerating for each cone in the intersection arrangement all the intermediate hearts and King--semistable objects associated to it.
+In \cref{sec:numtors} we establish the numerical story, enumerating for each cone in the intersection arrangement all the intermediate hearts and King--semistable objects associated to it.
 This involves establishing the fact that coherent sheaves on any birational model \(W\) (which are a priori only intermediate with respect to the perverse heart on \(W\)) are in fact intermediate with respect to the perverse heart on \(X\).
-For this a careful analysis of the partial order is necessary, and convex geometric tools are needed not only to supply a systematic enumeration scheme but also to establish crucial limiting results as in \cref{thmC} \ref{item:thmC4}.
+For this a careful analysis of the partial order is necessary, and convex geometric tools are needed not only to supply a systematic enumeration scheme but also to establish crucial limiting results as in~\cref{thmC}~\ref{item:thmC4}.

 Once the heart fan is filled in, the question of whether there are any hearts hidden away in the \(\mathbf{0}\)--cone remains.
 Here the affine blessing ensures that the non-algebraic locus in the heart fan is codimension 1, so every heart in \(\tilt(H)\) has tight algebraic bounds.
-The following example is illustrative.